george-hawkins/breadboard-vtx-control/README.md

     ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5740", ENV{MTP_NO_PROBE}="1"

-Just create a file called `/etc/udev/rules.d/50-serial-ports.rules` containing these lines or if the file already exists just copy them into the file.
-There's nothing important about the filename, what's important is that exists under `/etc/udev/rules.d` and that it conforms to the naming convention `<number>-<name>.rules` (where `<number>` is anything from `00` to `99`).
+Just create a file called `/etc/udev/rules.d/50-serial-ports.rules` containing these lines or, if the file already exists, just copy them into the file.
+There's nothing important about the file's name, what's important is that it exists under `/etc/udev/rules.d` and that it conforms to the naming convention `<number>-<name>.rules` (where `<number>` is anything from `00` to `99`).

 That's it - nothing needs to be restarted or informed about these changes - they'll be read next time a device is plugged in.